Strength Training for Marathon Runners (Expert Tips + Moves)

 So, I listened to my body and my better judgment and scaled back on my strength training for the marathon.
-I had a little bit of guilt around this (I can be very Type A when it comes to running goals) but after talking with Mary Johnson, founder of Lift.
+Then I talked with Mary Johnson, founder of Lift.
 Run.
-Perform., I knew it was the right call.
+Perform., who explained how strength training should be periodized I knew it was the right call.
 Mary is a strength coach who specializes in strength training for marathon runners.

 Skip Ahead